tonghuikang/adv-opti-project/viz-task-3.md

 This appendix contains the timetable visualisation for Team Kutosotase

-In each page (this webpage is print-friendly), there are five timetables.
+In each page (this webpage is print-friendly), there are five timetables arranged in a table.
   - The original timetable
   - The timetable with variant 1
   - The timetable with variant 2